 Students with a 3.0 GPA and above may establish eligibility for admission with submitting test scores.
-Students must also take SAT1 or ACT since test scores may be included among the supplementary criteria used to determine admission to impacted campuses and programs.

 Students with below a 2.00 GPA WILL NOT BE ELIGIBLE for admission regardless of entrance test scores.

 The eligibility of students whose GPA is between a 2.00 and a 2.99 GPA will be determined by combining the GPA and test scores on an Eligibility Index.